jasonvanwyk/web-scrapper/docs/issues/general_learnings.md

 13. **HTML Content Sanitization**: When extracting text from HTML, properly remove tags and decode entities to get clean, usable text while preserving the original meaning.

+## HTML Parsing and Data Extraction

+1. **Multiple Selector Support**: When implementing HTML parsing, support multiple selector types (CSS, XPath) to provide flexibility for different use cases.
+Use specialized libraries for each selector type rather than relying on limited built-in support.

+2. **Type-Aware Processing**: Design functions to handle different input types explicitly rather than relying on duck typing for critical parsing operations.
+Document expected input types clearly.

+3. **Error Preservation**: Ensure error information is preserved throughout the data processing pipeline to maintain context about failures and simplify debugging.

+4. **None Value Handling**: Be explicit about how None values are handled in data processing functions.
+Consider whether to convert to defaults, raise errors, or handle specially.

+5. **Currency and Number Formats**: Implement robust handling for different currency symbols, codes, and number formats from various regions to ensure consistent data extraction.

+6. **HTML Content Sanitization**: When extracting text from HTML, properly remove tags and decode entities to get clean, usable text while preserving the original meaning.

+7. **Selector Precedence**: When supporting multiple selector types (CSS, XPath), establish a clear precedence order and fallback strategy to ensure consistent behavior.

+8. **Input Type Flexibility**: Design parsing functions to handle different input types (strings, BeautifulSoup objects, Tag objects) to support various usage scenarios and improve code reusability.

+9. **URL Normalization**: Always normalize URLs extracted from HTML content by converting relative URLs to absolute URLs using the base URL of the source page.

+10. **Structured Data Extraction**: Implement dedicated functions for extracting structured data (multiple fields at once) to reduce code duplication and improve maintainability.

 ## Validation and Type Handling

 1. **Input Validation Strategy**: Implement validation as close to the data source as possible, but also consider validation at system boundaries and before critical operations.